 This method uses vacuum to hold the label in place after being dispensed from the liner and dispenses it onto a tamp pad.
 The tamp pad extends towards the product and typically applies a light pressure to affix the label.
 The typical application for tamp-on is to apply labels to a recessed area on a product or apply small labels; a good example would be the label at the tip of cosmetic products such as lipsticks or mascara.

 A slightly different device can be used as an alternative, which we call a tamp-blow.
 The same principle applies, but as the vacuum tamp gets close to the product, the air pressure that holds the label on the pad is inverted, and the label is blown on the product.
 This procedure is considered a no-contact application.

 This method uses a burst of air to blow each label onto the package as it passes by the applicator and does not require speed synchronization.
 Air-blow applications are typical where label placement accuracy is not critical, such as in produce packaging or meat packs where the surfaces can be uneven.
 It is also used where a label applicator is mounted on a transverse system where the movement is going back and forth to apply small individual labels across a web of film, for example.

-In conclusion, Pressure-Sensitive Labelers have evolved greatly over the past years and continue to rise to market trends.
-They are a great option for precision and adherence to most surfaces – even tricky ones.
-They offer a great level of performance and strike a perfect balance between cost, efficiency, and brand appeal.
+In conclusion, Pressure-Sensitive Labeling has evolved greatly over the past years and continue to rise to market trends.
+It is a great option for precision and adherence to most surfaces – even tricky ones.
+It offers a great level of performance and strikes a perfect balance between cost, efficiency, and brand appeal.